-We have created world-bank user specifically for World Bank datasets, so they will be found in one place.
+We have created world-bank user specifically for World Bank datasets so they can all be found in one place.

 One of the major open ones are the World Development Indicators which provide a variety of important indicators ranging from GDP and population to CO2 emissions and literacy in a standardized cross country form.
 We added 308 datasets from featured indicators page to datahub.
 These datasets can be found in several main categories:

 Agriculture & Rural Development